agrc/gis.utah.gov/about/policy/sgid/index.md

 date: 2019-12-04 10:01:27 -0500
 ---

-The following applies to data in the internal SGID database.
+The following policies apply to data in the internal SGID Enterprise Geodatabase.

-## Adding New Tables
+## Adding New Datasets to the SGID
 {: .text-left }

-When adding new data to the SGID, the steps outlined in the [Porter](https://github.com/agrc/porter) project will be followed.

-Additional, related info:
+We strive to achieve and maintain a high standard of quality for the SGID.
+One of the best ways to do this is making sure all datasets coming into the SGID are high-quality datasets.
+We use the following policies and procedures to guide this effort.

+### Qualifying datasets
+{: .text-left }

+Datasets requested to be added to the SGID by a state or local agency or organization should meet all the following criteria:

+- The dataset should cover a **state-wide** geographic extent, be part of a state-wide project or initiative (such as roads, address points, and parcels), or be relevant to broader projects or mandates that have a state-wide interest (hazard mapping or endangered species mapping).
+- The dataset should be useful to the daily activities of **multiple agencies** or organizations.
+Datasets primarily used internally by a single agency don't belong in the SGID.
+- The entity providing the dataset should be the **authoritative** or original source (for example, a county's parcels must come from the County government).
+- The entity providing the dataset does not have the **ability** to publicly share data (such as an existing ArcGIS Online organization).
+An entity's data storage costs or server capacity may not be sufficient justification for adding data to the SGID.

+We will periodically review the SGID for datasets that no longer meet these criteria.
+Specifically, datasets that see little to no usage for a prolonged period of time will be considered for removal.

+### Dataset Introduction Process
+{: .text-left }

+We use the [Porter](https://github.com/agrc/porter) project to outline and track the steps needed to add data to the SGID.
+A brief overview of these steps is included below.

-A corresponding record to the [Data Stewardship spreadsheet](https://docs.google.com/spreadsheets/d/11ASS7LnxgpnD0jN4utzklREgMf1pcvYjcXcIcESHweQ/edit#gid=1) will be added, and will contain at a minimum:
+We will add a corresponding record to the [Data Stewardship spreadsheet](https://docs.google.com/spreadsheets/d/11ASS7LnxgpnD0jN4utzklREgMf1pcvYjcXcIcESHweQ/edit#gid=1).
+This will contain at a minimum:

 - The authoritative access from location
 - The table name